amirs7/tutorials/docker/introduction/4-docker-file-2/Readme.md

 ```
 docker rm -f pinger-container
 ```
-> The `rm` command fails if the container is running.
-So we use `-f` option to force rm to remove a running container.

 ## 3. Building a more advanced image
 Let's build another image.
 In this section we build a custom nginx image which serves our static website.